janaagaard75/janaagaard75.github.io/_posts/2019-06-12-part-4-continuous-deployment.md

 ## Installing Azure CLI in CircleCI / Giving CircleCI Access to Azure

-It's quite complicated to install the Azure CLI on CircleCI, but fortunately the [azure-cli ORB](https://circleci.com/orbs/registry/orb/circleci/azure-cli) is now available, handling all of the complexity.
+It's quite complicated to install the Azure CLI on CircleCI, but fortunately the [Azure CLI orb](https://circleci.com/orbs/registry/orb/circleci/azure-cli) is now available, handling all of the complexity.
+The orb uses the two parameters `AZURE_PASSWORD` and `AZURE_USERNAME` when signing in to Azure, so add them as environment variables in CircleCI.

-TODO: Create a user in Azure.

-TODO: Add the credentials in CircleCI.
-The ORB requires that the variable names are `AZURE_PASSWORD` and `AZURE_USERNAME`.

 {% include figure.html
   src="/images/circleci-environment-variables.png"